-17. Family Planning - With respect to women, Covered Health Care Services include all Food and Drug Administration (FDA) approved contraceptive methods including drugs, devices, and other products for women, including all FDA-approved contraceptive drugs, devices, and products available over the counter, as prescribed by the Member's Network Provider, voluntary sterilization procedures, and patient education and counseling on contraception and follow-up services related to the drugs, devices, products, and procedures including, but not limited to, management of side effects, counseling for continued adherence, and device insertion and removal.
+- 17. Enteral Formula Benefits are provided for specialized enteral formulas and low protein modified food products, administered either orally or by tube feeding for certain conditions under the direction of a physician. - 18.
+Family Planning Covered Health Care Services include all Food and Drug Administration (FDA) approved contraceptive methods including devices, and other products for women, including all FDA-approved contraceptive devices, as prescribed by the Member's Network Provider, voluntary sterilization procedures, and patient education and counseling on contraception and follow-up services related to the devices, products, and procedures including, but not limited to, management of side effects, counseling for continued adherence, and device insertion and removal.
+Contraceptive drugs available by a prescription order or refill and eligible over-the-counter products are provided as described under the Outpatient Prescription Drug Supplement through OptumRx.